 7.2 Reduced Costs on Repeated Orders

 Once you become a trusted client and develop a bond with the manufacturer, you may be in for some commodities.
-Many companies don’t charge extra for NRE and stencils if you choose them for the mass production of your boards once everything goes well with the small volume PCB assembly process.
+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB assembly process.
+Many companies don’t charge extra for NRE and stencils if you choose them for your boards’ mass production once everything goes well with the small volume SMT).

-It is vital to discuss detailed terms with your manufacturer as they might come up with a customized deal for loyal clients.
+It is vital to discuss detailed terms with your manufacturer to develop a customized deal for loyal clients.

-It is not an easy job to choose the manufacturer to handle PCB manufacturing and assembly for your needs.
-You want a company with skilled engineers dedicated to their work, and experts who know everything about printed circuit boards.
+It is not easy to choose the manufacturer to handle PCB manufacturing and assembly for your needs.
+You want a company with skilled engineers dedicated to their work and experts who know everything about printed circuit boards.

 Here are some pointers that can help you in making the right choice: